stevecook23/MKFTS/README.md

 + Information that might help get my dependent to their club - where and when
 + Information about the adults I am trusting my dependent to
 + Knowledge that those adults are safe, insured, etc

+This website does not have the functionality currently for members, or for registered users.
+This has been added to the list of upcoming features.

 ## Features
 This site comprises four pages: a home page, an 'about' page, a 'clubs' page and a 'contact' page.